trilioData/triliovault-cfg-scripts/redhat-director-scripts/scripts/README_ENDPOINT_MAP.md

 contains an updated network/endpoints/

 ```
-bash generate_trilio_endpoint_map.sh /usr/share/openstack-tripleo-heat-templates
+bash generate_endpoint_map.sh /usr/share/openstack-tripleo-heat-templates
 ```

-This script outputs a trilio_endpoint_map.yaml file.
+This script outputs a endpoint_map.yaml file.
 If you need to use a generated one, be sure to update the OS::TripleO::EndpointMap value in the included trilio_env*.yaml file.